- Daniel R Frisch, MD

 - Harvard Medical School

 The autonomic nervous system is composed of the sympathetic and parasympathetic divisions.
-This system innervates and regulates visceral functions including parenchymal cells and vascular smooth muscle cells.
+This system innervates and regulates most visceral functions including electrophysiological and hemodynamic cardiovascular responses.

 Preganglionic sympathetic neurons exit the central nervous system via the spinal cord between the first thoracic and second lumbar vertebrae, whereas preganglionic parasympathetic neurons exit the central nervous system via cranial nerves III, VII, IX, X and the second through fourth sacral nerves.
 In the thorax and abdomen, the vagus nerve dominates the parasympathetic nervous system.